Search the Graduate POS Manual

 - Conditions may be noted regarding POSC Form matters to be resolved involving coursework; modifications to the POSC Form must be made in AccessPlus and submitted for approval again.

-- Department form revisions may be required to accurately document degree program requirements if information on these documents has changed (Transfer Credit Petition, MFA Environmental Course Petition, POS Waiver/Substitution Petition); check with the Graduate Program Staff Assistant.
+- Department form revisions may be required to accurately document degree program requirements if information on these documents has changed (Transfer Credit Petition, MFA Environmental Course Petition, POS Waiver/Substitution Petition); check with the Graduate Program Staff Administrative Assistant.